 - Consider using fast passes and queue jump passes for busier parks.

 - Check out the Tour America article on Tips for Staying Cool in Orlando Theme Parks.

-- Pick age appropriate parks or be prepared to separate while you are at the theme park so that older and younger family members get to go on rides that are suitable for them.
+- Pick age appropriate parks, or be prepared to separate while you are at the theme park, so that older and younger family members get to go on rides that are suitable for them.

-Orlando – 10 Family Friendly Things to Do
+10 Family-Friendly Things to Do in Orlando

-From Theme Parks to Educational Experiences, Orlando has many family friendly activities on offer.
+From theme parks to educational experiences, Orlando has many family-friendly activities on offer.
 These are a few of my favourites.

 - IFly Orlando offer indoor skydiving, where you can experience the adrenaline rush of skydiving in their vertical wind tunnel without actually having to jump out of a plane.
 This one is not for the feint hearted!
 It is located close to Wet n’ Wild, just off International Drive.